 The London Years

 When Esterhazy died, Haydn was put on a pension and freed of his works, so he traveled to London and met Rebecca Scott Schroeter.
-With Saturn in the Seventh House, this suggests a strong physical relationship for either an older woman or widow growing out of a mutual interest ( Sun, Saturn and Mercury).
+With Saturn in the 7th House, this suggests a physical relationship for either an older woman or widow growing out of a mutual interest (Sun, Saturn and Mercury).

-Despite their mutual affection, they could not marry as Haydn was married to Maria Anna Keller with whom he rarely lived, but as a devout Catholic would not consider divorcing (see Venus in the Ninth House of Taurus suggesting the bonds to the Chuch triumphed all.)
+Despite their mutual affection, they could not marry as Haydn was married to Maria Anna Keller with whom he rarely lived, but as a devout Catholic would not consider divorcing (see Venus in the 9th house of Taurus suggesting the bonds to the Chuch triumphed all.)

 In the end

 Haydn returned to Vienna, homesick and took up teaching and pushing the musical envelope.
-When unable to compose, he prayed faithfully the rosary, claiming it gave him great inspiration and insight.
-He died in 1803 in Vienna, fourteen before Napeleon invaded.
+When unable to compose, he prayed the rosary, claiming it gave him great inspiration and insight (Moon in the 10th).
+He died in 1803 in his beloved Vienna, fourteen years before Napoleon invaded.